Continuous Learning Support due to COVID-19

 PATINS specialists have scheduled extra no-cost webinars that will have strategies and tools for accessible continuous learning.
 Topics include captioning solutions, supporting students with emotional disabilities, working on core words/AAC at home, ways to use the Desmos online calculator suite, Windows accessibility, receiving digital formats of curriculum texts for students with print disabilities, and more.
 Register through the Calendar on our website.
 Webinars can also be requested for any time and on any topic to assist with the implementation of continuous learning.
 Complete the form to request a training.

-Join #PatinsIcam Twitter Chat Tuesdays at 8:30 PM EST to discuss accessibility, assistive technology, Accessible Educational Materials (AEM), and Universal Design for Learning (UDL), all with a focus on continuous learning.
+Join #PatinsIcam Twitter Chat Tuesdays at 8:30 PM EST starting in September 2020 to discuss accessibility, assistive technology, Accessible Educational Materials (AEM), and Universal Design for Learning (UDL), all with a focus on continuous learning.
 Indiana educators can earn 1 Professional Growth Point for attending and completing a short questionnaire.
 If you have never attended one of our chats before, we encourage you to try it and join our supportive personal learning network.
-Here are a few tips to help you get started with Twitter Chats.

 Find tools, strategies, guiding questions, and other resources to support universal design for learning (UDL) and special education while implementing continuous learning and instruction.

-This Table to Compare Hangouts Meet, Microsoft Teams, Skype & Zoom is provided to help compare three popular videoconferencing solutions used by Indiana Educators.
+This Table to Compare Google Meet, Microsoft Teams, Skype & Zoomis provided to help compare four videoconferencing solutions used by Indiana Educators.
 It will help you determine which platform is most beneficial for your students to use.
 It is not exhaustive and if you need additional support, please reach out to a PATINS Specialist.

 View Zoom instructions for students who use the video conferencing tool on Computer, Linux, Chromebook, iOS, Android, and Phone.
 Includes common troubleshooting support.
 View Keeping Your Zoom Rooms Safe and Private for suggestions on settings and habits for hosts.